Near-Field Aeroacoustic Shape Optimization at Low Reynolds Numbers: Introduction

-Growing aviation demand necessitates the development of next-generation aircraft to be quieter and environmentally sustainable, which requires a robust optimization framework.
+Growing aviation demand necessitates the development of next-generation aircraft to be quieter and environmentally sustainable, requiring robust optimization frameworks.
 There are two main categories of optimization techniques: gradient-based and gradient-free.
-Gradient-based methods are efficient for smooth and well-behaved objective functions.
-These methods require computing the sensitivity of the objective function with respect to the design parameters to achieve an improved design, which may not be suitable for unsteady problems due to the challenge of accurately calculating gradients in chaotic flows \cite{johnson1995computatbility, chen2019discretization, martins2013multidisciplinary, karbasian2022gradient}.
-In contrast, gradient-free methods do not use sensitivities and depend solely on multiple objective function evaluations at each optimization iteration to approach the optimal design \cite{karbasian2022gradient}, making them suitable for complex and noisy objective functions.
-Gradient-free methods are typically more robust and have a greater probability of finding the global optimum solution \cite{luo2014aerodynamic, lyu2015aerodynamic}; however, they can become prohibitively expensive when a large number of design parameters are employed \cite{karbasian2022gradient}.
-Example algorithms for gradient-free optimization include Genetic Algorithm (GA) \cite{forrest1996genetic, schmitt2004theory}, Particle Swarm Optimization (PSO) \cite{praveen2009low, wang2011robust, zhang2015comprehensive}, and Mesh Adaptive Direct Search (MADS) \cite{audet2006mesh} algorithms.
-Karbasian \cite{karbasian2022gradient} demonstrated the feasibility of shape optimization using MADS and FR for aerodyanmic design.
-He performed an aerodynamic shape optimization on a low Reynolds SD7003 airfoil resulting in a $32\%$ increase in the mean lift to drag ratio.
-Furthermore, Aubry et al. \cite{aubry2022high} performed shape optimization of low pressure turbine cascade using MADS optimization algorithm, resulting in significant improvements in performance with reasonable computational cost \cite{aubry2022high}.
+Gradient-based methods are efficient for smooth and well-behaved objective functions but struggle with unsteady problems due to challenges in accurately computing gradients in chaotic flows \cite{johnson1995computatbility, chen2019discretization, martins2013multidisciplinary, karbasian2022gradient}.
+In contrast, gradient-free methods, like Genetic Algorithm (GA) \cite{forrest1996genetic, schmitt2004theory}, Particle Swarm Optimization (PSO) \cite{praveen2009low, wang2011robust, zhang2015comprehensive}, and Mesh Adaptive Direct Search (MADS) \cite{audet2006mesh}, do not require sensitivities, making them suitable for complex and noisy objective functions.
+These methods depend solely on multiple objective function evaluations to approach the optimal design \cite{karbasian2022gradient}, and are typically more robust with a greater probability of finding the global optimum solution \cite{luo2014aerodynamic, lyu2015aerodynamic}; however, they can become prohibitively expensive when a large number of design parameters are employed \cite{karbasian2022gradient}.
+Karbasian \cite{karbasian2022gradient} demonstrated the feasibility of shape optimization using MADS and FR for aerodynamic design, performing an aerodynamic shape optimization on a low Reynolds SD7003 airfoil resulting in a $32\%$ increase in the mean lift-to-drag ratio.
+Furthermore, Aubry et al. \cite{aubry2022high} performed shape optimization of low-pressure turbine cascade using the MADS optimization algorithm, resulting in significant improvements in performance with reasonable computational cost \cite{aubry2022high}.